Do you have dysautonomia?

 2. Dysautonomia is usually missed in patients already diagnosed with Sjogren’s.
 While many neurologic features occur in Sjogren’s, dysautonomia is arguably the most prevalent and the most likely to be missed.
 Every rheumatologist and neurologist should learn about the Sjogren’s–dysautonomia link.

 “You see what you look for.
 The more you look for it the more you see it”.
 Dr. Brent Goodman, https://vimeo.com/267566774 3.
-Dysautonomia correlates with disease symptom burden in Sjogren’s.
-Orthostatic intolerance and other cardiovascular dysautonomias can be effectively treated.
-But first they must be diagnosed.
+Dysautonomia correlates with symptom burden in Sjogren’s.
+In Sjogren's, orthostatic intolerance (you feel terrible when upright, especially standing) is often caused by autonomic disorders such as postural orthostatic tachycardia syndrome (POTS) or orthostatic hypotension (OH).
+Treatment can improve fatigue and overall quality of life.
+The first step is to get a proper diagnosis, as explained on this page.

 Does it matter if you have dysautonomia?